TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-accesspolicysecuritygroups.md

 2. Navigate to Azure Active Directory in the portal
 3. Select the **Users** tab
 4 Search for the service principal you're looking for, and select the **Role Assignments** tab
-5. Confirm that the user has a role assignment for your key vault.
+5. Confirm that the user has a role assignment for your key vault

 ## **Recommended Documents**